-The extension of the moratorium on purchaser loan repayments has been burning topic in Indian scenario, which was initiated in a powerful manner from 1 March, has led to a sizeable decline in cash inflows and adversely impacted the liquidity of NBFIs.
+The extension of the moratorium on purchaser loan repayments has been a burning topic in the current discussion of India’s financial situation, initiated powerfully from 1st March this moratorium has invoked mixed responses and has led to a sizeable decline in cash inflows and adversely impacted the liquidity of NBFIs.

-The Reserve Banks choice to have an extension of the moratorium on loan repayments until 1 September 2020 is credit negative for the liquidity profile of non-bank economic institutions (NBFI) which normally manipulate their liquidity mostly through matching outflows with inflows, Moody’s said in a report on Monday.
+The Reserve Banks’ choice to have an extension of the moratorium on loan repayments until 1st September, 2020 is credit negative for the liquidity profile of the Non-Bank Economic Institutions (NBFI) which normally manipulate their liquidity mostly through matching outflows with inflows, Moody’s said in a report on Monday.

-The extension of the moratorium will upload additional pressure to cash inflows if you want to preserve for as a minimum three greater months, it stated.
-On 22 can also, the Reserve financial institution of India allowed financial institutions to increase the moratorium on loan repayments to their clients until 1 September 2020.
+The extension of the moratorium will upload additional pressure to cash inflows if you want to preserve for a minimum of three greater months, it stated.
+The Reserve financial institution of India allowed financial institutions to increase the moratorium on loan repayments to their clients until 1 September, 2020.